Evidence of Spin-Interference Effects in Exclusive $J/\psi \to e^+e^-$ Photoproduction in Ultraperipheral Heavy-Ion Collisions

 We analyze UPC events from Au+Au, Ru+Ru and Zr+Zr collisions at $\sqrt{s_{NN}}=200$ GeV collected with the STAR detector~\cite{STAR:2002eio}, with an integrated luminosity of 13.5, 4 and 3.9 nb$^{-1}$, respectively.
 Charged particle tracking, including transverse momentum reconstruction, is carried out using the time projection chamber (TPC)~\cite{Anderson:2003ur}, which operates within a 0.5~T solenoidal magnetic field.
 The TPC extends radially from 50 to 200~cm from the beam axis, covering pseudorapidities $|\eta| < 1.0$ over the azimuthal range $0<\phi<2\pi$.
 It also provides ionization energy loss (\(dE/dx\)) measurements for particle identification.
 A barrel electromagnetic calorimeter (BEMC)~\cite{STAR:2002ymp} surrounding the TPC is a lead-scintillator sampling calorimeter segmented into 4800 optically isolated towers within \(|\eta| < 1.0\).
 Positioned radially between the TPC and BEMC, the time-of-flight (TOF) system~\cite{Chen:2024aom} is finely segmented in both \(\eta\) and \(\phi\), offering fast trigger signals for charged particles in the range \(|\eta| < 0.9\).
 Additionally, two beam-beam counters (BBCs)~\cite{Whitten:2008zz} are located on either side of the STAR detector, covering the range \(3.4 < |\eta| < 5.0\), while two zero-degree calorimeters (ZDCs)~\cite{Xu:2016alq}, placed at \( |\eta| > 6.7\), are used to monitor luminosity while detecting forward neutrons.
-To trigger the UPC events, we require forward neutron showers in both ZDCs, limited activity in TOF and BEMC, and no signal in the BBCs.
+To trigger the UPC events, we require limited activity in TOF and BEMC, and no signal in the BBCs.
+The analysis includes events from all neutron emission possibilties (0n0n, 0nXn, and XnXn) seen via the ZDCs.
 The analysis aims to select events with exclusive $J/\psi \rightarrow e^+e^-$ production, which requires that there be only two tracks in a single event.
 For very low-$p_T$ $J/\psi$ candidates, the decay tracks exhibit an approximately back-to-back topology, typically leaving hits in opposite sextants of the BEMC ~\cite{STAR:2023nos,STAR:2023vvb}.